 Instructions

-- Combine flour, 1 Tablespoon granulated sugar, instant yeast and salt in the bowl of a stand mixer* fitted with a dough hook.
+- Combine flour, 1 Tablespoon granulated sugar, salt, and instant yeast in the bowl of a stand mixer fitted with a dough hook*.
 Stir to combine.
-Add sourdough discard and blueberries.
-With the mixer on low speed, add ½ cup warm water.
-If needed, add 1 Tablespoon additional water.
-This will look incredibly dry at this point, but be patient and trust the process!

-- Turn the dough onto a work surface to knead by hand.
-As you're kneading, the blueberries will release juices (more than you would think!), which will give you more liquid to form the dough.
-Knead for 4-5 minutes until a smooth dough forms.
-If needed, add more flour or more water (1 Tablespoon at a time) to reach your desired consistency.
-This should be a fairly sturdy dough and not sticky.
+- Turn the dough to a work surface and knead for 4-5 minutes until a smooth dough forms.
+The dough should be smooth and not sticky.
+If needed, add more flour or water (1 Tablespoon at a time) to reach your desired consistency.

 - Transfer the dough to a large, greased bowl and cover with plastic wrap.
 Let the dough rise for 90 minutes or until doubled in size.